Slovenia Ministry of Foreign Affairs

 Slovenia has no formal program of grant making for local organizations.
 However, interested persons in Slovenia’s key partner countries for development cooperation may want to inquire about possibilities through Slovenia’s diplomatic missions.

-SLOGA (“Slovenian Global Action”) is Slovenia’s national platform of over 30 development NGOS.
+SLOGA (“Slovenian Global Action”) is Slovenia’s national platform of development NGOS.
 Its website offers news, events, discussions, a members directory, and contact information.

 Last Profile Review